 You see, she was contemplating murder.
 All the elements of this dangerous little game have already been assembled and set up.
 All she has to do is put them in motion.

 She moved.
 She raised herself out of the chair and dressed quickly.
 Careful attention was paid to her clothes.

 She put on a big, old overcoat which she rarely wore.
-A wide brimmed hat and scarf were added to help shield her face from straying eyes who may look too closely and later recognise her.
+A wide-brimmed hat and scarf were added to help shield her face from straying eyes that may look too closely and later recognise her.